 |Personal care attendants||$|

-Have Or Acquire The Tech Know-how To Operate A Cell Phone
+Have or Acquire the Tech Know-how to Operate A Cell Phone

 It is of crucial importance for today’s seniors to obtain at least a cursory understanding of basic technological equipment such as a cell phone.
 Much more than just a medium to chat, email, or surf the Internet, cell phones for seniors are important technological elements that can one day prove to be lifesaving.
-GreatCall Jitterbug line of senior-friendly cell phones includes safety functions such as Urgent Care, which provides 24/7 connectivity with doctors (or nurses) who are able to counsel senior patients, dispense medical advice, and prescribe any necessary medications right over the phone.
+The GreatCall Jitterbug line of senior-friendly cell phones includes safety functions such as Urgent Care, which provides 24/7 connectivity with doctors (or nurses) who are able to counsel senior patients, dispense medical advice, and prescribe any necessary medications right over the phone.

-Another fantastic feature found on Jitterbug cell phones is an incredibly useful caregiver application that enables family members to log on to any computer, tablet, or smartphone to to ensure their senior loved one is healthy, while also providing them with the ability to take advantage of GPS technology to pinpoint the location of the senior in the case of an emergency or accident.
+Another fantastic feature found on Jitterbug cell phones is an incredibly useful caregiver application that enables family members to log on to any computer, tablet, or smartphone to ensure their senior loved one is healthy, while also providing them with the ability to take advantage of GPS technology to pinpoint the location of the senior in the case of an emergency or accident.

-Seniors will feel immediately secure when they discover the 5-star Medical Alert functionality on Jitterbug cell phones, which provides instant connectivity to an agent within the National Academy of Emergency Dispatchers who will provide any type of emergency or non-emergency help or assistance possible (example: if the senior is lost, confused, is feeling unsafe, or needs some sort of assistance).
+Seniors will feel immediately secure when they discover the 5-star Medical Alert functionality on Jitterbug cell phones, which provides instant connectivity to an agent within the National Academy of Emergency Dispatchers who will provide any type of emergency or non-emergency help or assistance possible (example: if the senior is lost, confused, feeling unsafe, or needs some sort of assistance).

-With their large-font print, easy-to-use speed dial functionality, and extra-high volume ability to assist with senior-level hearing, Greatcall Jitterbug line of cell phones are highly recommended to any senior considering independent living.
-Providing critically important safety functions that can assist in a variety of situations (emergency and nonemergency), the life of any senior will be vastly safer and more secure with the addition of a cell phone packed full of senior-specific apps.
+With their large-font print, easy-to-use speed dial functionality, and extra-high volume ability to assist with senior-level hearing, Greatcall Jitterbug cell phones are highly recommended to any senior considering independent living.
+Providing critically important safety functions that can assist in a variety of situations (emergency and non-emergency), the life of any senior will be vastly safer and more secure with the addition of a cell phone packed full of senior-specific apps.

 Crucially essential to creating a successful senior lifestyle at home is the creation and maintenance of a safe, functional, and healthy living environment.
 Safe and functional environments for seniors often begin with the removal of clutter, unnecessary furniture, and any other item(s) that impede the easy flow of movement from room to room.
 Using a pen and paper, carefully consider all the rooms in your home from the front door to the bathroom, your bedroom, living area, and more.